FrontEndFoxes/curriculum/workshop/ch5.md

 { path: "/form", component: Form }
 ```

 Let's check how our form works.
-Go to the `/form` route: you should see the text 'Form works' between our header and footer.
+Go to the `/form` route by appending `/form` to the shop's url.
+You should see the text 'This form works' between our header and footer.

 Let's add a class to our `div` and create a styling for it.

 ```
 <div class="form-wrapper">
-	Form works!
+	This form works!
 </div>
 ```

-Add a `<style scoped><style>` tag below the template.
+Add a `<style scoped></style>` tag below the template.
 Inside this tag we will add some stylings for our form and the first one will be `form-wrapper` padding:

 ```
 <style scoped>